kevncobb/limed9/docroot/profiles/varbase/tests/README.md

     $ ../../../bin/behat tests/features/varbase/step3-cleanup-tests
 ```

-8. If you want to test the installation process, you will need to use the
- varbase Install config file, as you can see in the following command.

-   $ ../../../bin/behat --config=behat.varbase-install.yml tools/install-varbase/default-installation.feature

 # Advanced customized automated testing
 To run the automated testing with behat you will need to change the [ wd_host and base_url ] settings in the
 [ behat.varbase.yml ] file to go with your project configuration and the selenium server.